Laugharne/solana_rareskills/04 - Accounts and Storage in Solana/18 - Read account data with Solana web3 js and Anchor.md

 The following code will read the **`TrueOrFalse` struct** from `other_program`.
 Ensure that :
 - The `otherProgramAddress` matches the one from printed above.
 - Ensure that you are reading the **`other_program.json` IDL** from the right file location.
-- Make sure to **run the tests** with `--skip-local-validator` to ensure that this code reads the account the other program created.
+- Make sure to **run the tests** with `anchor test --skip-local-validator` to ensure that this code reads the account the other program created.

 ```typescript
 import * as anchor from "@coral-xyz/anchor";